 • Some over the counter and prescription medications.

 Once your doctor has ruled out health issues, we can help you with any dental concerns that come with dry mouth syndrome.
-Saliva is an important component to your oral health – it remineralizes your teeth and washes away bacteria and food debris.
-Without the proper amount of moisture in your mouth you can be more susceptible to tooth decay and gum disease.
+Saliva is an important component your oral health – it remineralizes your teeth and washes away bacteria and food debris.
+Without the proper amount of moisture in your you can be more susceptible to tooth decay and gum disease.
 We can recommend simple treatments to increase the amount of moisture and protection, and work with you to create a treatment plan that addresses your dental concerns.
 Give us a call, and in the meantime, continue to brush twice daily for two minutes and clean between your teeth with floss or an interdental cleaner every day.

 When you lose even one tooth it can cause problems with both your oral health and appearance.
 The reason for this is twofold.
 First, you need your teeth to chew and speak properly.
-Even one gap can make a difference to what kind of nutritious foods you can eat comfortably.
+Even one gap can make a difference what kind of nutritious foods you can eat comfortably.
 Added to that is that when there is a gap in your smile it leaves room for your other teeth to shift or move – and this could in time affect your bite.
 Your tooth roots play an important role in your jaw health, and without the constant stimulation from your tooth roots, your jawbone could shrink over time and change your appearance.

 This is where dental implants come in.
-Because they are a permanent tooth replacement that mimic the look and feel of natural teeth, they can prevent many of the issues that come with missing teeth.
+Because they are a permanent tooth replacement that the look and feel of natural teeth, they can prevent many of the issues that come with missing teeth.

 • Keep your smile looking natural, so you can speak and smile with confidence